Moshintha20/CholecT50-and-Cholec80-Task-Phase-Groupings-Dataset/README.md

 # CholecT50 and Cholec80 Task Phase Groupings (CCTPG) Dataset

-The CholecT50 and Cholec80 Task Phase Groupings Dataset is designed to support research and development in laparoscopic surgical robot systems.
-This dataset comprises annotated video recordings of laparoscopic cholecystectomy procedures, providing valuable information on task phases and groupings.
+The CholecT50 and Cholec80 Task Phase Groupings Dataset is designed to support research and development in laparoscopic surgical robot assitant systems.
+This dataset comprises annotated video recordings of similar laparoscopic cholecystectomy tasks, providing valuable information.

 The dataset consists of:
 - Annotated video recordings from the CholecT50 and Cholec80 datasets